25 years ago, HVAC marketing largely consisted of advertising in the Yellow Pages and sending postcards in the mail.

-Wrapping Up: What About the Costs of Online Marketing
+Wrapping Up: What About the Costs of HVAC Marketing

-The key to making all of this work is to have a disciplined marketing plan in place and to stick to it.
+The key to making your HVAc marketing work is to have a disciplined marketing plan in place and to stick to it.
 If you think that you might have trouble staying on course, you should find a reputable marketing agency like us to partner with you and handle all of your online marketing.

 That’s when concerns about the costs come up.

 This is all I’m going to say about the subject of cost: if you have a good company handling your online marketing, you will see a massive return on investment.